-Join this call for a discussion of the latest science concerning the link between environmental contaminants and breast cancer prevention and find out what you can do to protect health.
-On this call, Karuna Jaggar and Yamini Ranchod of Breast Cancer Action will discuss what you can do to prevent breast cancer, and ways people can work together to improve the lives of women at risk as well as those living with breast cancer.
+During this call there was a discussion of the latest science concerning the link between environmental contaminants and breast cancer prevention and information on what you can do to protect health.
+Karuna Jaggar and Yamini Ranchod of Breast Cancer Action talked about what you can do to prevent breast cancer, and ways people can work together to improve the lives of women at risk as well as those living with breast cancer.

 Karuna Jaggar joined Breast Cancer Action (BCAction) as Executive Director in early 2011.
 Karuna brings a lifelong commitment to social justice and a strong background in nonprofit management and growth.

 Under her leadership, Breast Cancer Action has grown in size and reach.
 Building on the strong legacy of BCAction’s founders and past leaders, BCAction is today a leading source of independent information about breast cancer through one-of-a-kind educational materials, internationally acclaimed webinars, and a strong grassroots Community Leaders program.
 Today BCAction is a national leader in the anti-fracking movement and has grown its Think Before You Pink® campaigns, including the 2014 campaign challenging Susan G. Komen and Baker Hughes’ pink drill bits “for the cure” which was featured on The Daily Show with Jon Stewart.